MuhtasimTanmoy/notebook/distributed/messaging.md

 ### Kafka
 - Dumb broker, Smart consumer Model
-- Kafka does not attempt to track which messages were read by each consumer and only retain unread messages, rather, Kafka retains all messages for a set amount of time, and consumers are responsible for tracking their location in each log.
+- Kafka does not attempt to track which messages were read by each consumer and only retain unread messages.
+- Rather, Kafka retains all messages for a set amount of time, and consumers are responsible for tracking their location in each log.
 - Kafka uses Zookeeper to do leadership election of Kafka Broker and Topic Partition pairs.
 - Topics are the logical categorization of messages in Kafka model.
 - Partition: A topic partition is a unit of parallelism in Kafka, i.e. two consumers cannot consume messages from the same partition at the same time.
-A consumer can consume from multiple partitions at the same time.
+- A consumer can consume from multiple partitions at the same time.
 - You can think of a Topic as a feed name.
-A topic has a Log which is the topic’s storage on disk.
+- A topic has a Log which is the topic’s storage on disk.
 A Topic Log is broken up into partitions and segments.
-The Kafka Producer API is used to produce streams of data records.
-The Kafka Consumer API is used to consume a stream of records from Kafka.
-A Broker is a Kafka server that runs in a Kafka Cluster.
+- The Kafka Producer API is used to produce streams of data records.
+- The Kafka Consumer API is used to consume a stream of records from Kafka.
+- A Broker is a Kafka server that runs in a Kafka Cluster.
 Kafka Brokers form a cluster.
 - Best effort delivery across process, tcp, udp, just once
 - No ordering